m00nyONE/LibGroupPotionCooldowns/README_ESOUI.txt

 [list]
-[*]Potion cooldowns are detected via [b]EVENT_INVENTORY_ITEM_USED[/b] [*]Updates are broadcast via [b]LibGroupBroadcast[/b] [*]Cooldown messages are throttled and synchronized to reduce spam [/list]
+[*]Potion cooldowns are detected via [b]EVENT_INVENTORY_ITEM_USED[/b] [*]Updates are broadcast via [b]LibGroupBroadcast[/b] [*]The library tries to calculate the time when the message should arrive by counting in the cooldown of the Broadcast API.
+[*]Cooldown messages are throttled and synchronized to reduce spam [/list]

 [size="4"][b] Feedback & Contribution[/b][/size]

-For issues or feature requests, feel free to submit them on GitHub or contact me in-game.
+For issues or feature requests, feel free to submit them on [url=https://github.com/m00nyONE/LibGroupPotionCooldowns]GitHub[/url].